olivernewth/newth-quartz/content/Frameworks/JTBD.md

 ---
-title: Jobs to Be Done Framework
+title: Jobs to Be Done
 ---

 Jobs to Be Done (JTBD) is a framework for understanding underlying customer motivations.